Paley-Wiener theorems for a p-adic spherical variety: Smooth and unitary asymptotics

 \begin{proposition} There is an affine embedding $X_\Omega\hookrightarrow Y$ such that for every $\Phi\in \mathcal S(X)$, the support of $e_\Omega^*\Phi$ has compact closure in $Y$. \end{proposition}

 \begin{proof}

 We choose a finite extension $E$ of our field over which $G$ splits, and we let $\bar X$, $\bar G$ etc.\ denote points over $E$.
 Then, in \cite[\S 5.5]{SV} there is a filtration of $\bar X$ defined by certain subsets $\bar X_{\succeq \mu}$ indexed by points $\mu$ in a rational vector space $\bar{\mathfrak a}_X$, and similarly for the spaces $\bar X_\Theta$.
+(We point the reader to \emph{loc.cit}.\ for definitions and the notation.)
 By taking intersections with $X$, $X_\Theta$, we have obtain filtrations for this space.

 Similarly, there is a filtration $\bar{\mathcal H}_{\ge \lambda}$ of the full Hecke algebra of $\bar G$ determined by the support of its elements, where $\lambda$ lies in a rational vector space $\bar{\mathfrak a}$ endowed with a surjective map: $\bar{\mathfrak a}\to \bar{\mathfrak a}_X$.
 We may analogously define a filtration of the full Hecke algebra of $G$, by imposing the same conditions on the support of its elements (considered as a subset of $\bar G$).